paolo-f/CONLON/README.md

 Rhodes, brass-synth, choir, dark-pad, guitar, lead, pad, and strings.
 [Download MIDI files](./HP-10.tgz)

 ## Source code
 We are sorry that source code cannot be provided at this time.
-The [WAE implementation of Ilya Tolstikhin](https://github.com/tolstikhin/wae) is a good starting point for developing the generator.
+The [WAE implementation of Ilya Tolstikhin](https://github.com/tolstikhin/wae) is a good starting point for developing the generative model.

 ## Archtecture details